 The vendor selection process, when conducted in full requires personal meetings with vendors (bid defense meetings) and qualification audits of the pre-selected vendors at their premises before the final decision is made and the vendor is ultimately selected.
 Selection of unsuitable vendors can result in another round of vendor selection which impacts the overall costs of the selection process and will significantly delay the start of the clinical trial.

 Also the subsequent contract negotiation process can be a lengthy and resource intensive activity which involves not only the clinical but also the legal and financial teams.
 Companies that are not used to outsourcing and to collect regular invoices from the vendors are faced with the additional challenge that the accounting and financial teams are often not prepared to review the increasing amount of invoices, not only from the vendors, but also from investigators or clinical sites, and to track budgeted vs actual costs.

-Once the final decision on the vendor is made and contracts have been closed, the next challenge will be to implement your vendor management process (link to vendor management article on website) and to foster your relationship with the vendors to strive for a smooth clinical trial performance.
+Once the final decision on the vendor is made and contracts have been closed, the next challenge will be to implement your vendor management process and to foster your relationship with the vendors to strive for a smooth clinical trial performance.